 After the work is satisfactorily completed, the customer and contractor will sign a certificate of completion (COC).
-The contractor attaches the signed COC to the project specification sheet, which they must create within the Michigan Saves OCP.
-Once the specification sheet is completed and the signed COC is attached, the contractor will electronically submit to Michigan Saves the entire project record through the OCP.
+The contractor attaches the signed COC to the job record, which they must create within NGEN.
+Once the job record is completed and the signed COC is attached, the contractor will electronically submit to Michigan Saves the entire job record through NGEN.
 Upon submission, a copy of the project record is received by both the lender and Michigan Saves.

-Upon receipt of the project record, the lender initiates the loan closing process and funds the loan, minus the 1.99 percent contractor fee.
+Upon receipt of the project record, the lender initiates the loan closing process and funds the loan, minus the 2.49 percent contractor fee and the rate buy-down fee (if any).
 In most cases, contractors receive payment within three to ten days of submitting the project record.
 Payment to contractors can be delayed if the customer does not promptly close the loan.
 Michigan Saves strongly encourages contractors to maintain close communications with their customers to ensure that the loan is closed promptly.